Europe

 This is particularly noticeable in the photographs that I took during my travels in Europe, where my main subjects often include prominent landmarks, churches, museums, historical old towns, markets and natural gems.

 I visited the last European country, Belarus, in 2024.
-There are still many areas which I want to explore when the opportunity arises and my bank account allows it.
+Nevertheless, there are still so many fascinating places to visit and things to do in Europe when the opportunity arises and my bank account allows it.